openedx/docs.openedx.org/source/educators/how-tos/course_development/navigate_library_homepage.rst

 discovery.
 Each piece of content in a Library is represented with a tile differentiated by content type (text block, problem and video).

+..  image:: /_images/educator_how_tos/library_homepage.png
+  :alt: The Library Homepage with content units in individual tiles

 To view more information about a piece of content: